Jacobson-CompSysBio/MENTOR/README.md

 | ENSG00000042980 | ADAM28  |
 | ENSG00000198099 |   ADH4  |

 The heatmap table should also be a tab-separated text file with a **header**.
 Three columns should be present for the label *(string)*, value *(numeric)*, and data source *(string)*.
 Each unique data source will be presented as a new column in the heatmap.
 The total number of columns is dependent on the type of information that you would like to present in the heatmap.
-The example below displays a heamtap table for the same five genes where we have bulk RNA-seq and GWAS data sources associated with these genes.
+The example below displays a heatmap table for the same five genes where we have bulk RNA-seq and GWAS data sources associated with these genes.
 You can see that all five genes were implicated in the RNA-seq data source but only three were implicated in the GWAS data source.

 |  label  |  value  |  source  |
 | ------- | ------- | -------- |